 Ian is Chairman of GCP Infrastructure Investments Limited, a listed FTSE 250 company and visiting Professor of infrastructure investment and construction at Alliance Manchester Business School.
 He is the Senior Partner and co-founder of Synaps.
 He was the founder and Chairman of the High Point Rendel Group PLC.

 Ian’s 50-year career has seen him in a number of senior roles as well as Chairman of the London regional council of the CBI and other public and private bodies.
 Ian currently holds a number of other directorships and was awarded his CBE for services to business and charity.

-Mark is Chief Executive of Estates and Infrastructure Group and oversees the strategy and development of all Group businesses including Estates and Infrastructure Exchange, Estates and Infrastructure Data and Estates and Infrastructure Advisory.
+Mark is Chief Executive of Estates and Infrastructure Group and oversees the strategy and development of all Group businesses including Estates and Infrastructure Exchange.

 Multi-lingual entrepreneur Mark began his career at Thomson Reuters, holding a number of senior management roles before moving to Algorithmics, specialising in enterprise risk, as director responsible for European expansion.

 He founded Expand Consulting, providing intelligence, business development and decision support services globally, acquired by Boston Consulting Group.
 He was also MD of Route Group, a wealth club, and in 2008 he founded Propel Capital Partners, which raised funds for corporates and projects.

 As well as his role as EIX’s Chief Financial Officer, Mike also advises on the development of the trading platform.